tobiasbernet/svelte-wasm/README.md

    init();
    ```
 4. Start the server `npm run dev`.
-   The output be something like:
+   The output should look something like this:
    ```bash
    Your application is ready~! 🚀